 Additionally, in crimes involving alcohol use or abuse, prosecutors commonly look for social media posts glamorizing or showing alcohol consumption.

-If you have been accused of a crime and believe statements on your social media accounts could be used against you, be sure to give this information to your Oceanside criminal lawyer.
+If you have been accused of a crime and believe statements on your social media accounts could be used against you, be sure to give this information to your criminal attorneys in Oceanside.
 You can schedule a free initial consultation with Peter M. Liss by calling (760) 643-4050.